Saia, Inc.

 impact: if earnings keep falling, a 38.1x trailing multiple stops looking like confidence and starts looking like denial.

-valuation de-rating
+Valuation de-rating

 The shares trade near the top of a $229–$376 52-week range and already discount a better freight tape ahead.
 Premium multiples work both ways when estimates reset lower.